emilyolafson/lesion_predictions/README.md

-# Predicting chronic motor scores from lesion data.
+# Prediction of post-stroke behavioural scores from lesion data
+This repository contains code and data that can be used to train and evaluate predictive models of post-stroke outcome from volumetric lesion data.

+It is based on the paper by Olafson and colleagues, 'Data-driven biomarkers outperform theory-based biomarkers in predicting stroke motor outcomes' (2023).

 ## Getting Started